anandsingh3996/anandsingh.chauhan/content/authors/admin/_index.md

     summary: |
       Learned:
       - Synthesize your own blockchain solutions
-      - Gain an in-depth understanding of the specific mechanics of Bitcoin
-      - Understand Bitcoin’s real-life applications and learn how to attack and destroy Bitcoin, Ethereum, smart contracts and Dapps, and alternatives to Bitcoin’s Proof-of-Work consensus algorithm

   - title: Platinum Award, Best Technology in Distribution
     url: https://isuw.in/winners-innovation-awards-2023
     date: '2023-02-27'